jboetticher/axelar-parachain-hop/README.md

 # Axelar Parachain Hop

-This demo project allows you to transfer aUSDC from one Axelar connected EVM to a parachain with xUSDC.
+This PoC project allows you to transfer aUSDC from one Axelar connected EVM to a parachain with xUSDC.
 In this example, we used Fantom -> Moonbase Beta.

 ## NOTE